mattray/managed_chef_server-cookbook/README.md

 ## cron ##

 Installs the Chef server with the chef-client configured to run via cron.
 This may be set to use chef-zero, for when the Chef server has no other Chef server to reference.
+See the example [policyfiles/cron.rb](policyfile/cron.rb) and [.kitchen.yml](.kitchen.yml) for reference.

 ## maintenance ##